TurtleZhong/ESKF-All-in-One-Open/README.md

-## Error State Extend Kalman Filter All in One, from Theory to Practice.
+## Error State Kalman Filter All in One, from Theory to Practice.

 Author:xinliangzhong@foxmail.com